For immediate response call our office.

 It is important that a resident migrant, if they are required to file a tax return in the UK, is free to choose the preferred basis of taxation every year.
 Going for remittance is not an obligation.
 If a simple calculation reveals that you are better off with the arising basis, stick to it.
 It is pure maths.

 If you choose the remittance basis, you must know that it is not going to be free of charge till the end of time.
-The longer you live in the UK, the more it will cost you if you chose to claim remittance.
-Starting from year 8 you will be paying £30,000 a year, provided that out of previous nine tax years you have been UK tax resident for at least 7 years and have been living on the isles.
-Going further, if out of fourteen previous tax years you have spent at least 12 years in England, remittance charge will be increased to £60,000.
+The longer you live in the UK, the more it will cost you.
+Starting from year 8 you will be paying £30,000 a year, provided that out of previous 9 tax years you have been UK tax resident for at least 7 years.
+Going further, if out of 14 previous tax years you have been tax resident for at least 12 years, remittance charge will be increased to £60,000.

 It is easy to see that remittance is not always a go-to tax optimisation tool and does not work for everyone.
 If you have a big sum at stake, for example capital gains, and have no desire to pay a huge tax bill, remittance could be a great option to benefit from.
 On the other hand, if you have come to the UK on a work visa and wish to claim remittance in order to not pay UK tax on small rental income that you receive in your country, it will work against you.

 In April 2017, British government announced new rules of taxation for UK non-domiciles, also called non-doms.
 They mainly changed the taxation of those who had been claiming remittance for years before that.
-Since then, if you are UK tax resident for 15 years out of last 20 tax years, you are considered a deemed domicile and must pay taxes on all worldwide income irrespective where it has been earned.
+Since then, if you are UK tax resident for 15 years out of the previous 20 tax years, you are considered a deemed domicile and must pay taxes on all worldwide income irrespective of where it has been earned.
+With this you also lose the right to use remittance.

 Besides, if a deemed domicile dies and leaves a will, their inheritance will be treated the same as that of a UK domicile.
 And their heirs, excluding a spouse, will have to pay 40% inheritance tax on the worldwide estate.

 It is advisable, before you become UK resident in the UK, to take care of your clean capital as early as possible to prevent it from mixing with other income.
-One solution would be to open three different bank accounts in foreign banks.
+One solution would be to open three different bank accounts in foreign banks for income received outside the UK.
 First account would hold the capital itself, the second one – proceeds or capital gains from sale of tangible assets.
-You can use the third account to keep your income – bonuses, share dividends and interest from bank deposits.
+You can use the third account to keep your income – salary, bonuses, share dividends and interest from bank deposits.

 This way, even when you become deemed domicile, you will have no problem using your clean capital because it will not be mixed with other income and you will be able to remit it to the UK any time without declaring it.